 Gradually up your intake until you find the best dose for relieving your constipation problem.

 Unlike other home remedies which are good at easing constipation and that's all there is to it, coconut oil provides amazing health benefits for you as well besides its bowel-loosening effect.
-When you take it on a regular basis, you'll gain even more than just improving your bowel movement.
+When you take it on a regular basis, you'll gain even more than just improving your bowel movements.